PharosVPN — Platform Design

 - Outbound control loop — holds a long-lived mTLS/gRPC connection to each

-buoy; pushes config, pushes/revokes peers, and receives a live event stream (see §7). - Node onboarding over SSH — installs and updates the
+node; pushes config, pushes/revokes peers, and receives a live event stream (see §7). - Node onboarding over SSH — installs and updates the

 - Embedded